git-ecosystem/git-credential-manager/docs/windows-broker.md

 ## Features

-When you turn on WAM support, GCM Core can cooperate with Windows and with other WAM-enabled software on your machine.
+When you turn on WAM support, GCM Core can cooperate with Windows and with other WAM-enabled software on your machine, like Office, OneDrive, Teams, and many other applications on your device.
 This means a more seamless experience, fewer multi-factor authentication prompts, and the ability to use additional authentication technologies like smart cards and Windows Hello.
+Additionally, the users will not occasionally or permanently block from source code, if the IT-department enabled CA policies

 These convenience and security features make a good case for enabling WAM.

-## Potential drawbacks
+## Experience changes

 The WAM and Windows identity systems are complex, addressing a very broad range of customer use cases.
-What works for a solo home user may not be adequate for a corporate-managed fleet of 100,000 devices and vice versa.
-The GCM Core team isn't responsible for the user experience or choices made by WAM, but by integrating with WAM, we inherit some of those choices.
-Therefore, we want you to be aware of some defaults and experiences if you choose to use WAM integration.
+Integrating with WAM, we inherit some of experience choices made by WAM owners, therefore, we want you to be aware of some defaults and experiences.

+Note the GCM Core team does not responsible for the user experience in WAM.

 ### For work or school accounts (Azure AD-backend identities)
-When you sign into an Azure DevOps organization backed by Azure AD (often your company or school email), if your machine is already managed by Intune or enrolled in Azure AD matching that Azure DevOps organization, you'll get a seamless and easy-to-use experience.
+When you sign into an Azure DevOps organization backed by Azure AD (often your company or school email), if your machine is already joined to Azure AD matching that Azure DevOps organization, you'll get a seamless and easy-to-use experience.

-If your machine isn't Intune/Azure AD-joined, or is Intune/Azure AD-joined to a different tenant, WAM will present you with the following dialog box:
+More than 80% of Azure AD users on Windows use joined devices, and expected to have a seamless and easy-to-use state.
+However, if your machine isn't Azure AD-joined, or Azure AD-joined to a different tenant, WAM will present you with the following dialog box:

 ![Consent dialog](img/aad-questions.png)